 - "In my quest to try and make you understand the level of my unhappiness, I'm likely to use an awful lot of what we would call 'violent sexual imagery', and I just wanted to check that neither of you would be terribly offended by that."

-In the season 1 finale of Stargate SG-1, Jack O'Neill refers to something just explained to him as "Bullshit."
+- In the season 1 finale of Stargate SG-1, Jack O'Neill refers to something just explained to him as "Bullshit."
 This was when the show was on Showtime, where swearing isn't as taboo, but even then there was very little profanity on the show.

-Although it's a mild swear word, there's a scene in SG-1 when Daniel Jackson has just died (sort of) and come back.
+- Although it's a mild swear word, there's a scene in SG-1 when Daniel Jackson has just died (sort of) and come back.
 His first word is a slightly annoyed "crap".
 Not even the worst swear word ever used on the show, but still hilarious.

-In Moebius Pt 2. when a stun grenade is thrown nearby, Jack gets out "Ah, sh—" just before it goes off.
+- In Moebius Pt 2. when a stun grenade is thrown nearby, Jack gets out "Ah, sh—" just before it goes off.

-Supernatural had a case of this in the fifth season.
+- There was a case of this in the fifth season.
 In all of Castiel's appearances up to this point, he had been very formal and very grave.
 Then "Free to Be You and Me" comes along and we see not one, but two examples of this: